Skip To Content

 Location of mosaic datasets

-File geodatabases provide very good performance, but access by desktop or server can be very chatty, with large numbers of requests made to the file system.
-It is therefore advisable to store the mosaic datasets on a drive to which the server has fast access.
-Often it is better to ensure that the file geodatabase is on a faster direct-access drive on the server.
+File geodatabases provide very good performance, but access through desktop or server can be busy, with large numbers of requests made to the file system.
+It is recommended that you store the mosaic datasets on a drive to which the server has fast access, and ensure that the file geodatabase is on a faster direct-access drive on the server.
 This is especially true when working with mosaic datasets that contain hundreds of thousands of records.
-If a large mosaic dataset is stored in a network file share, this can be detrimental to performance.
-One popular pattern is to store the mosaic dataset being used for authoring on a NAS or SAN, then prior to publishing, copy it to the appropriate servers using a directory name that is the same as the original.
+When a large mosaic dataset is stored in a network file share, it can be detrimental to performance.
+The reason is that if the files are shared, the operating system needs to check the indices of these files every time they are read, as it is possible that a separate machine has written to the file between any two read requests.
+Because the file geodatabase is busy, this continual checking of a large number of records reduces performance.
+One option is to store the mosaic dataset being used for authoring on a network attached storage (NAS) or a storage area network (SAN).
+Then, before publishing, copy the mosaic dataset to the appropriate servers using a directory name that is the same as the original.

 S_xxx—Source mosaic dataset